2023 Best Information Technology Schools in Utah

 Top Utah Schools in Information Technology

-Our analysis found Western Governors University to be the best school for information technology students who want to pursue a degree in Utah.
-WGU is a fairly large private not-for-profit school located in the suburb of Salt Lake City.
+Our 2023 rankings named Western Governors University the best school in Utah for information technology students.
+WGU is a fairly large private not-for-profit school located in the large suburb of Salt Lake City.

 The average amount in student loans that IT majors at WGU take out is $13,639.